ddasker/enterprise-ha-master/introduction/introduction.md

-# Introduction
+## Introduction

 ## About this Workshop

-Securing the data stored in your MySQL Server is key towards achieving Regulatory Compliance.
-This workshop covers the installation, configuration and testing of MySQL Security Based Enterprise Features.
+Securing the data stored in your MySQL Server against failures is key towards achieving Regulatory Compliance.
+This workshop covers the installation, configuration and testing of MySQL High Availability architectures.
 We will go through how to setup and run different Highly Availability Solutions.

 Estimated Workshop Time: 1 hours 30 minutes (This estimate is for the entire workshop - it is the sum of the estimates provided for each of the labs included in the workshop.)